Euphrasiologist/euphrasia_host_parasite/README.md

 **Keywords**: host range, parasitic plants, phylogenetic signal, parasite-host species interactions, Euphrasia, Orobanchaceae

 This repository contains all of the source code and data to reconstruct all analyses and figures.

-Paper in revision at New Phytologist.
+The paper is published in New Phytologist.
+See <a href="https://doi.org/10.1111/nph.17752">*here*</a> for the open access paper.